-At the centre of the main hall lies the graves of Nawab Asaf-ud-daul, his wife and the architect Kifayatullah.
+At the centre of the main hall lies the graves of Nawab Asaf-ud-daula, his wife and the architect Kifayatullah.
 It is said that when the Nawab wanted to reward Kifayatullah for his service, he only wanted “Do Gaz” or grave plot from his master.
-Thus honouring the architect’s wish, his grave too lies beside the grave of the Nawab.
+Thus honouring the architect’s wish, his grave, too, lies beside the grave of the Nawab.
 At death, everyone becomes equal.

-Bhool Bhulayia or Labyrinth is constructed above the Imambara.
+Bhul Bhulaiya or the Labyrinth is constructed above the Imambara.
 It comprises of almost 1000 passageways and 489 identical doorways that gives the feeling of getting lost.
 The Bhool Bhulayia was built in such a way to accommodate the design of the central hall.
 The Lucknow Bhool Bhulayia consists of a series of maze – a path breaking into multiple paths and they break down into other paths.

 “This was the CCTV camera of that age”, said our guide in his inimitable Lucknowi style.

-We admired at the beautiful Rumi Dawaza at length, but realized that it is quite difficult to get a proper picture of the gateway with so many electric poles and traffic on the road.
-From the Rumi Darwaza the clock tower can also be seen at a distance.
+We admired at the beautiful Rumi Darwaza at length but realized that it is quite difficult to get a proper picture of the gateway with so many electric poles and traffic on the road.
+From the Rumi Darwaza, the clock tower can also be seen at a distance.